josephm7235/cyoa-fantasy-/situations/class.md

 You've awoken in a Orc camp.
-You are tied up however the rope is loose you're able cut through.
-Now you must plan your next steps for you are [the cunning mage ](escapesm.md).
+You are unaware of how you arrived.But trying to remember is no use to you now.
+You must plan your next steps to escape for you are
+ [the cunning mage ](escapesm.md).
 Or prehaps you are the [lone knight](knightescape.md)